kylefiedler/kylefiedler.github.com/_posts/2020-08-01-if-you-must-do-something-do-something-useful-that-often-means-not-doing-removing-minimizing-cleaning-up.markdown

 ---
 layout: post
-title: "If you must do something, do something useful.
-That often means not doing, removing, minimizing, cleaning up."
+title: "&ldquo;If you must do something, do something useful.
+That often means not doing, removing, minimizing, cleaning up.&rdquo;"
 date: "2020-08-01 14:44:21 -0500"
 tags:
   - "quote"